tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Quick Summary: setup feeder/bait, cast out and link with tent pegs,  setup the bite alarm device, hook the trigger between mainline and device.
 Leave it for 1-2 days.
 When got bite from fish,  the strength will trigger alarm, hence give a call to my phone so that I could just go there and pickup and land the fish.
 But we also need some hearbeat to know that device is running properly.
 Every one minutes,  it send a http request to my backend which log its timstamp and whether it got triggered or not.
 With this data,  later we could analyze what time it got bite and what temperature from online historical weather data.

 ### Angling strategy

-It is always good to draw some inspiration from existing carp fishing strategys like pole fishing and day session of carp fishing.
+*A beard well lathered is half shaved.* It is always good to draw some inspiration from existing carp fishing strategys like pole fishing and carp fishing.

-*A beard well lathered is half shaved.*

 **Swim/Location**: The first thing you need is to analyze the terrian of where you fish - read water.
 Either take a walk aroud the water area, or searching its google map statelite image, or asking from local angler, just try figure out the general terrin of water you're gonna fish.
 No rush to drop you rods.
 For picking the right swim, it is always good to have direct eye sight of fish rollover or buble of stiring mud.
 And most of time, you want to stay away from those with high angling pressures from the bank.
 In winter, generaly you want your fish spot is closing to snags or something structure(weed beds、fallen trees 、overhanging vegetation or rocks) that provide safer places to hide for a school of fish instead of open water.